 When it comes to summer camps, there’s a lot more involved than just campfires, s’mores and sing-along songs.
 As a parent, you might already have come to the realization that picking the right summer camp for your child isn’t easy… it’s an important and time-consuming decision.

-As leaders in the camp industry, we’ve simplified the process for busy parents by creating a 6 step process to choosing a summer camp:
+As leaders in the camp industry, Camp Friendship in Virginia simplified the process for busy parents by creating a 6 step process to choosing a summer camp:

 1. Day or Sleepaway?

-First things first, simplify your options.
+When choosing a summer camp, first things first: Simplify your options.
 While there are hundreds of camps out there, you need to decide first and foremost whether you’ll be picking a day camp, an overnight camp or a combination of both for the summer.
 The most important part of this step is involving your child in the decision-making process.
 Some 7 year olds are ready for overnight camp, others are not; and parents need to be ready too.
 Session length is also a consideration when thinking of overnight camps as some offer 1 week sessions and others offer 2,3,4 and full-summer options.